The Illusion Of Choice, or, All Roads Lead To Rome

 Sitelink 2 Starter Acoustic Guitars

-Sitelink 3 Acoustics Under $250
+Sitelink 3 Acoustics That Look Cool

 And so on and so on.
 Think of your target audience.
 What questions do they have?
 What do they need to be educated on before making their purchase that they might not be aware of yet?
 Take this opportunity to be the resource they rely on to get that information.
 And don’t claim to have the info and not actually have it.
 Put it on the website!
 Make content that is genuinely useful.
 That’s part of winning the long game, organically.
 Assuming this helpful content is actually on your landing page, those sitelinks help people learn what to expect.
 Often I make these sitelinks without actually expecting people to click on them in any significant amount.
 My goal is for my ad unit to be genuinely more informative and useful than every other ad unit on the screen, and I’m hoping that my target audience will notice that, and then click on the headlines or sitelinks.
 If they all go to the same page, it doesn’t matter which one they click.

 Now this is just one tool in the toolbox.
 Most of the time, sitelinks are wildly different, and truly ought to go to different URLs.
 It wouldn’t make sense for About Us, Contact Us, Store Locations and Current Sales sitelinks to all go to the same homepage, would it?
 No, they should all go to the relevant pages.
 But once you drill down to an individual product or service, then the ‘all roads lead to Rome’ strategy makes more sense.
+Of course, this tactic is a response to a sub-optimal website situation.